mlpack/mlpack/doc/user/methods/gradient_boosting.md

 ---

- * `gb = GradBoosting(data, labels, numClasses, numWeakLearners)`
+ * `gb = GradBoosting(data, datasetInfo, labels, numClasses, numWeakLearners)`
-   - Train on numerical-only data using default arguments for the weak learners (Decision Trees).
+   - Train on numerical and/or categorical data using default arguments for the weak learners (Decision Trees).

 ---

- * `gb = GradBoosting(data, labels, numClasses, numWeakLearners, minimumLeafSize, minimumGainSplit, maximumDepth)`
+ * `gb = GradBoosting(data, datasetInfo, labels, numClasses, numWeakLearners, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on numerical-only data, using the given hyperparameters.
+   - Train on numerical and/or categorical data, using the given hyperparameters.

 ---